-The Superintendent or designee may authorize expenditures for purposes of promotion, public relations activities and hospitality, as set forth herein.
+The Superintendent or designee may authorize expenditures for purposes of promotion, public relations activities, and hospitality, as set forth herein.
 Such expenditures are restricted as to the source of funds, amount of annual expenditures and conditions for expenditures, as set forth herein and as limited by law or regulations.

-- Expenditures may include promotion and public relation activities and hospitality of business guests provided they will directly benefit or are in the best interest of the District. - II.
+- I. Expenditures may include promotion and public relation activities and hospitality of business guests provided they will directly benefit or are in the best interest of the District.
+Expenditures may also include, but are not limited to, activities involving graduation, visiting committees, orientation and work conferences, recruitment of employees, official meetings and receptions, quest speakers, accreditation studies, and other developmental activities, awards or other types of recognition for meritorious performance - II.
 Expenditures shall be made from auxiliary enterprises and undesignated donations to the District for promotion and public relations except that federal funds may be used to purchase food when federal program guidelines permit such use. - III.
 School internal account funds may not be spent on the hospitality of business guests. - IV.
 Expenditures for hospitality of business guests shall be limited to the maximum permitted by state law and rule.